jonog/redalert/README.md

 ### Redalert
-For monitoring a series of servers at specified intervals & triggering actions if there is downtime (e.g. send email, post webhook).
+For monitoring a series of servers at specified intervals & triggering actions if there is downtime.
+Currently supports:
+* sending email (via gmail)
+* sending SMS (via Twilio)
+* posting a message to Slack
+* messaging on `stderr`

 #### Getting started:
 Configure servers to monitor via `servers.json`: